FNNDSC/pfdicom/README.rst

 Examples
 ~~~~~~~~

-Run on a target tree, exploring the space of all possible targets.
+Run on a target tree, creating internal representations of specific file and directory strucutres.

 .. code:: bash